-- A. Create a main idea statement and provide an accurate summary of how key events or ideas develop through the text. - B. Analyze how the author unfolds a perspective or series of ideas or events in historical, scientific, or technical texts, including the order in which the points are made and how they are introduced and developed. - C. Trace the argument and specific claims in texts and assess whether all the evidence presented is relevant and whether irrelevant evidence was introduced.
+- key events or ideas develop through the text. - B. Analyze how the author unfolds a perspective or series of ideas or events in historical, scientific, or technical texts, including the order in which the points are made and how they are introduced and developed. - C. Trace the argument and specific claims in texts and assess whether all the evidence presented is relevant and whether irrelevant evidence was introduced.

-l) Analyze ideas within and between 7.RI.2 Craft and Style l) Analyze ideas within and between selections providing textual evidence.
-7.RI.2 Craft and Style A. Analyze how an author uses text features (e.g., boldface and italics; type set in color; underlining; indentation; sidebars; illustrations, graphics and photographs; headings and subheadings; footnotes and annotations) to enhance and support the reader's comprehension.
-B. Analyze how an author's word choice, organizational pattern, and language structure impact the author's purpose and support the reader's comprehension.
-C. Analyze how an author's purpose(s) reflects the author's perspective (e.g., beliefs, assumptions, biases) and influences the meaning of an informational text.
-7.RI.3 Integration of Concepts A. Analyze ideas within and between selections including how specific sentences, paragraphs, or sections contribute to the development and meaning of ideas.
-B. Compare and contrast how two or more authors writing about the same topic shape their presentations or viewpoints of key information by
+- A. Analyze how an author uses text features (e.g., boldface and italics; type set in color; underlining; indentation; sidebars; illustrations, graphics and photographs; headings and subheadings; footnotes and annotations) to enhance and support the reader's comprehension. - B. Analyze how an author's word choice, organizational pattern, and language structure impact the author's purpose and support the reader's comprehension. - C. Analyze how an author's purpose(s) reflects the author's perspective (e.g., beliefs, assumptions, biases) and influences the meaning of an informational text.

-Writing Foundations (WF)
+- A. Analyze ideas within and between selections including how specific sentences, paragraphs, or sections contribute to the development and meaning of ideas. - B. Compare and contrast how two or more authors writing about the same topic shape their presentations or viewpoints of key information by emphasizing different facts, opinions, and reasoning.

+Foundations For Writing (FFW)

 7 th Grade 2017 7 th Grade 2024 DRAFT

-See Kindergarten through grade five for Writing Foundations standards.
+See Kindergarten through grade five for

+Foundations For Writing standards.